 Educational and outreach work is enormously important to John Paul, and he has given workshops and masterclass-recitals with great success in the UK.
 For many years he was visiting piano teacher at St. Paul’s School, London from 2013-2020.

-His concerts and teaching having disappeared, he set up Cats, Chats & 88 Keys, an online concert series for maintaining a connection with audiences and raising money for first the NHS, then Help Musicians UK.
-With performances coming live from his music room in south-west London, the series is founded on a passionate belief that classical music is for everyone, fuelled by determination to instil his love for music in others.
+In response to the Covid pandemic John Paul set up Cats, Chats & 88 Keys (www.youtube.com/CatsChats88Keys), a live online concert series for maintaining a connection with audiences, which raised over £5,000 for the NHS.
+With performances coming live from his music room in south-west London, the series was founded on a passionate belief that classical music is for everyone, fuelled by a desire to instil his love for music in others.
 He delivers informal yet enlightening introductions to welcome and inspire those who are new to classical music, while deepening the experience for those who are more familiar with the genre.
-He shares his home with five housemates and three quirky cats, who are never far from the music-making.

 To watch JP’s concerts: